 Updating Node.js with Installer on Linux

-Updating Node.js with Installer on Windows & MacOS
+Updating Node.js with Installer on Windows & macOS

-Based on your system, you can select from any of the two highlighted installers for Windows and MacOS.
+Based on your system, you can select from any of the two highlighted installers for Windows and macOS.

 Run the installation wizard.
 Normally, there’s nothing of the defaults that you would have to change.
-You can choose to not install Chocolatey.

 After you’re done, it will have flawlessly completed installing Node.js and upgrading your version of Node.js by replacing it with the new one.